What are the Religions in Vanuatu?

 Visitors are welcome to attend Sunday church services, which are held in nearly every village across the islands.
 Churches often serve as community centres, and attending a service is a great way to experience local culture, from the powerful a cappella hymns to the traditional attire worn by locals.

-Many public holidays and celebrations in Vanuatu are linked to Christianity, including Christmas, Easter, and local observances such as National Youth Day and church anniversaries, which you can learn more about in our guide to Public Holidays in Vanuatu (& Other Important Dates) LINK#TTD024.
+Many public holidays and celebrations in Vanuatu are linked to Christianity, including Christmas, Easter and Ascension Day, which you can learn more about in our guide to Public Holidays in Vanuatu (& Other Important Dates).

 Christian Denominations Represented in Vanuatu

-According to the Vanuatu National Statistics Office and the Association of Religion Data Archives (ARDA), approximately 79.2% of the population identifies as Christian.
-Among Christians, the largest groups are:
+According to the Vanuatu Bureau of Statistics and the Association of Religion Data Archives (ARDA), approximately 81.5% of the population identifies as Christian, broken down into:

 - Presbyterians: 27.2% (largest Protestant group, part of the Presbyterian Church of Vanuatu)